IceBerge421/markdown-cv/index.md

 ## About

-Incoming Assistant Professor of Experimental Game Design in the Media & Technology Studies Program at the University of Alberta.
+Assistant Professor of Experimental Game Design in the Media & Technology Studies Program at the University of Alberta.
 Award-winning game designer studying the so-called "unplayable."
 Work can be found in *Game Studies,* *New Media & Society,* *Feminist Media Studies* and the proceedings of DiGRA, ICIDS, and elsewhere.

 <div id="printPageButton">

-<h3>Fields of Research:</h3>
+<h3>Research Areas:</h3>

-<p>Game and media studies, critical platform studies, trans theory, tabletop roleplaying games, social media and cross-platform dynamics, XR, critical making.</p></div>
+<p>Games and media, trans play, critical platform research, tabletop roleplaying games, personal games, XR, critical making.</p></div>

 </div>